PoisotLab/ms_straight_lines/manuscript.md

 If an ecological community contains $S$ species, then the maximum number of links in its foodweb is $S^2$: a community of omnivorous cannibals.
 Ecologists have therefore often chosen to define a ratio, called "connectance": $Co = L/S^2$.
 Connectance has become a fundamental quantity for nearly all other measures of food web structure and dynamics [@PascDunn06].
+The third important quantity is another ratio: $L/S$, or the "average degree" of nodes in a food web.
+This ratio expresses the average number of species with which any taxa is expected to interact, either as predators or prey.
+Accurate predictions of ecological networks are extremely useful in many ecological contexts; thus it is important to have an ecologically accurate predictive model for the underlying value, $L$.

 Because $L$ represents such a fundamental quantity, many predictive models have been considered over the years.
 The current favourite is a power-law relationship:  $L = b\times S^a$.